krn1/Square/README.md

 # Square Employee Directory App
- The app displays the employee lists from the given square backend using reccycleview.
+ The app displays the alphabetically sorted employee lists from the given square backend using reccycleview.
 The app runs on any android phone devices OS >= 23 .
 Tested on Pixel 2 phone running OS 29

 # Technology Used :
 **Platform** : Android